-This particular engine was missing the entire factoryinstalled magneto/ignitor ignition system, but is an example of the skill and innovation some farmers their emplov to keep equipment working.
+This particular engine was missing the entire factoryinstalled magneto/ignitor ignition system, but is an example of the skill and innovation farmers some employ keep their to equipment working.
 The previous owner, a farmer, modified the engine by installing a spark plug where the ignitor use to be, and used a Ford, Model T "buzzcoil" to fire it; the "buzzcoil" is mounted where the magneto use to sit.
 Timing is accomplished by the clever use of an adjustable-position hose clamp, insulating board and home-made grounding plate.
 If you get a chance, when you come to the farm, take a look at this engine and the clever work-around some farmer used to get his engine working again.
 Farmers weren't just "sod-busters"; they also had to be engineers, technicians, machinists, meteorologists, and skilled in a variety of other disciplines.
 The more this author/restorer learns about farmers and farming, the more respect he has gained for those hard working individuals who chose this noble profession.

-Mounted on a trailer... and parade ready!
-(That's the Forest Home Farm's tractor crew in the background.)
+Farm's tractor crew in the background.)